HalloAppInc/halloapp-android-pub/README.md

 There are various considerations for where content should be placed in the repo.
-Most features related to the UI of our new app will belong in the newapp folder.
+Most features related to the UI of our new app will belong in the katchup folder.
 When we are able to reuse components from HalloApp they can remain in the main folder, but note that if these items need to be referenced from the AndroidManifest (i.e. Activities, Services, etc) the manifest entries should be moved from the halloapp manifest to the